The Book of Lord Shang

 The Book of Lord Shang (商君書 (商君书, Shāng jūn shū)) is an ancient Chinese text from the 3rd century BC, regarded as a foundational work of "Chinese Legalism".
-The earliest surviving of such texts (the second being the Han Feizi), it is named for and to some extent attributed to major Qin reformer Shang Yang, who served as minister to Duke Xiao of Qin (r.
+The earliest surviving of such texts (the second being the Han Feizi), it is named for and to an extent attributed to major Qin reformer Shang Yang, who served as minister to Duke Xiao of Qin (r.
 361 – 338 BC) from 359 BC until his death in 338 BC and is generally considered to be the father of that state's "legalism".

-The Book of Lord Shang includes a large number of ordinances, essays, and courtly petitions attributed to Shang Yang, as well as discourses delivered at the Qin court.
+The Book of Lord Shang includes many ordinances, essays, and courtly petitions attributed to Shang Yang, as well as discourses delivered at the Qin court.
 The book focuses mainly on maintaining societal order through a system of impartial laws that strictly mete out rewards and punishments for citizens' actions.
 The first chapters advise promoting agriculture and suppressing other low-priority secondary activities, as well as encouraging martial virtues for use in creating and maintaining a state army for wars of conquest.

-Textual tradition

-While some of the work came from Shang Yang's life time, or shortly thereafter, it likely took over a century to write.
-Even in Imperial China, Huang Zhen of the Southern Song dynasty did not believe it to have been written by Shang Yang himself, considering him to have been a more 'gifted law official' as compared with the Records of the Grand Historian.
-As noted by the early scholarship of J.J.L.
-Duyvendak, apart from the work's stylistic inconsistencies, most of it would unlikely have been written by Shang Yang himself if, as Sima Qian states, he was executed almost immediately after resigning from office.

-With some chapters written decades or even more than a century after his death, earlier critical scholar did not suppose the text to have been written by Shang Yang.
-Nonetheless, although highly composite, modern translator Yuri Pines believes that "some chapters were likely penned by Shang Yang himself; others may come from the hand of his immediate disciples and followers."
-Forming a "relatively coherent ideological vision", the work likely reflects the evolution of what Zheng Liangshu (1989) dubbed Shang Yang's 'intellectual current' (xuepai 學派).
-Its first chapter is especially associated with him, purportedly portraying the court debate that saw Shang Yang gain office.
+Title